iLawFD/ICS344-Cybersecurity-Project/Phase3/README.md

 ![attack before 2](screenshots/C.png)

 ![reverse shell works, whoami returns victim](screenshots/reverse.png)

+The attacker uses Metasploit with the proftpd_modcopy_exec exploit.

+The reverse shell is successfully established, as seen by the Netcat listener (nc -lvnp 4444) on the attacker’s Kali machine receiving a connection back from the victim (Metasploitable3).

+The payload is executed, and a shell is opened, showing full compromise.
 ### Attack After Defense
 ![attack after](screenshots/D.png)
 As illustrated above, this error occurs during the exploitation attempt using the proftpd_modcopy_exec module in Metasploit.
 It indicates that the FTP server was unable to copy the payload file to the web root directory on the target machine.